james2doyle/ohdoylerules.com/content/snippets/validate-email-with-lua.md

-/*
+---
-Title: Validate Email With Lua
+Title: "Validate Email With Lua"
-Description: A verbose email validation function for Lua
+Description: "A verbose email validation function for Lua"
-Date: 2015-09-06
+Date: "2015-09-06"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: Lua, valid, email, address, test
+Keywords: ["Lua", "valid", "email", "address", "test"]
-*/
+---

 Checking if an email is valid should be easy, right?
 WRONG.